opengeospatial/GeoPose/glTF Extensions/OGC_bog/ReadMe.md

 ## Dependencies

-Written against the glTF 2.0 spec.
+Written against the glTF 2.0 spec and the OGC GeoPose 1.0 standard.

 ## Overview